arrase/ai-shell-assistant/README.md

 ## Features

 - Interactive chat interface.
-- Executes shell commands using a toolset.
+- Executes shell commands on the machine where the assistant is running.
 - Configurable language model with adjustable temperature and retries.
 - Enhanced text output using `rich` for improved readability.